Immortale-dev/NerOne/README.md

 #### static Matrix matrix_create(value_list_t list);
 This method should create and return *1xN* **Matrix** instance from the list of values sent as the first parameter.

-#### static Matrix matrix_from_layer_syns(shared_layer_t prev_layer, shared_layer_t layer, bool with_biases = false)
+#### static Matrix matrix_from_layer_syns(shared_layer_t prev_layer, shared_layer_t layer)
 This method is a bit tricky, but it is very important.
 This method should create matrix of **layer** node's syns.
-So first row of the matrix should contain all weights from the layer's first node, second row should contain all weights from the second node, etc. **with_biases** argument decides if biases should be included to rows or not.
-Default value is **false**.
+So first row of the matrix should contain all weights from the layer's first node, second row should contain all weights from the second node, etc. ***Note:*** Biases are always included to rows.

 It's a bit tricky, so see the example below: